Skip to Content

 There are lots of ways to save time in the kitchen so you can eat the healthy food you want to eat but still have time to do the other things you want to do too.
 And as old-fashioned as I might be about some things, I can very much appreciate the modern conveniences that make cooking from scratch so much easier and faster than they were in previous generations.

 With the right time-saving techniques and modern conveniences, you can cook from scratch like your great-grandmother without having to spend all day doing it.
-Here are my 10 favorite tips for saving time in the kitchen:
+Here are 8 tips for saving time in the kitchen:

 1) Use a Slow Cooker